-- Parents are made to feel welcome in our setting; they are greeted appropriately, there is adult seating and provision for refreshment. - We have a means to ensure all parents are included that may mean that we have different strategies for involving fathers, or parents who work or live apart from their children. - We make every effort to accommodate parents who have a disability or impairment. - We consult with all parents to find out what works best for them. - We ensure on-going dialogue with parents to improve our knowledge of the needs of their children and to support their families.
+- Parents are made to feel welcome in our setting; they are greeted appropriately. - We have a means to ensure all parents are included that may mean that we have different strategies for involving fathers, or parents who work or live apart from their children. - We make every effort to accommodate parents who have a disability or impairment. - We consult with all parents to find out what works best for them. - We ensure on-going dialogue with parents to improve our knowledge of the needs of their children and to support their families.